lizaelf/sommi-ai/replit.md

 - **Bottom Sheet Readiness Check**: Modified voice assistant to only show bottom sheet when suggestions have ready audio or spreadsheet responses
 - **Audio-Ready Display Logic**: Pills now only appear when they have pre-cached audio, spreadsheet responses, or confirmed ready status
 - **User-Controlled Pill Removal**: Eliminated optimistic pill marking - pills only disappear after successful user interaction completion
-- **Dynamic Pill Replacement**: Used pills are hidden and automatically replaced with next available suggestions from spreadsheet data
-- **Expanded Suggestion Pool**: System now draws from API suggestions, default suggestions, and complete spreadsheet data for continuous fresh options
 - **Hidden Used Pills**: Updated suggestion display logic to hide used pills and show fresh alternatives instead of cycling
 - **Improved User Experience**: Voice suggestions now use curated content for consistent, high-quality responses